NOTE: This project has been postponed until 2018

-The Murray Street Bike Path Extension will complete the missing link from Electronic Avenue to the Moody Street Overpass.
-The bike path design features a mixed-use pathway, from the Moody Street Overpass to Hugh Street, that transitions into a side-by-side bicycle path and sidewalk.
-Once the bike path is completed, it will be easier, safer, and more enjoyable for recreational cyclists to travel along Murray Street.
+The City of Port Moody will be constructing the remaining portion of the Murray Street Bike Path between Electronic Avenue and the Moody Street Overpass during late summer/early fall of 2017.
+The start of this work will be scheduled to avoid conflicts with the summertime enjoyment of Rocky Point Park.
+The bike path extension will follow the alignment of the existing sidewalk on the north side of Murray Street.
+The design features a mixed-use pathway, from the Moody Street Overpass to Hugh Street, that transitions into a side-by-side bicycle path and sidewalk connecting to Electronic Avenue.
+Once the project is completed, it will be easier, safer, and more enjoyable for recreational cyclists to travel along Murray Street.

 - create a safe, off-street route for recreational cyclists;

-- provide direct access to the Murray Street Overpass and Moody Centre Station.
+- provide direct access to the Moody Street Overpass and Moody Centre Station;

 - improve safety by improving visibility for cyclists, pedestrians, and drivers at entrances to Rocky Point Park and the off-leash dog park;

 - provide a new walkway into the PoMo Rotary Sk8 Park; and